 A healthy dog's weight is the result of the balance between diet and exercise.
 If he is getting enough nutritious food and exercise but still seems over- or underweight, he may have a health problem.
 Don't let your dog get fat by giving him too many between-meal snacks; obese dogs often develop serious health problems.
 The best way to tell if your dog is overweight is to feel his rib-cage area.
 You should be able to feel the ribs below the surface of the skin without much padding.

 Regular vaccinations from your veterinarian can keep your dog from getting serious and sometimes fatal illnesses such as distemper, parvovirus, hepatitis, leptospirosis, coronavirus, and rabies.
 A vaccination is also available for kennel cough, a respiratory problem that affects young dogs or dogs exposed to many other dogs.

 A puppy's first vaccines ideally should be given at five or six weeks of age and continue over a period of several weeks, up to sixteen weeks.
-Afterward, yearly booster shots provide the protection your dog will need.
-Be sure to stick to the schedule your veterinarian gives you to insure immunity.
+Afterward, regular booster shots provide the protection your dog will need.
+Be sure to stick to the schedule your veterinarian gives you to ensure immunity.

 When to Call the Vet

 You should alert your veterinarian if your dog exhibits any unusual behavior, including the following symptoms:

 - Vomiting, diarrhea, or excessive urination for more than twelve hours.

 - Runny eyes or nose.

 - Thick discharge from eyes, ears, nose, or sores.

 - Loss of appetite for 24 hours or more.